tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 2.IFrame
 3.OtherTag --> check child imgs  --> 4.textAdParser

-We can start with IMG.
+We can start with images:

 1.**IMG**
 The main workflow to create an ad in AdNauseam after an IMG tag is detected by the process function is: